 The nutritional value of breast milk...

 It doesn’t look like much does it?
-In fact, sometimes it looks downright weak and watery.
+In fact, sometimes it seems downright weak and watery.
 Breast milk, however, is teeming with an incredible array of nutrients, over 400 of them.
 They are all neatly packaged at the right temperature in conveniently portable containers.
 (Perhaps why they are fondly referred to as jugs!)
 Breast milk is the original fast food.

 Colostrum is the pale yellow milk produced during the first couple of days following birth.
-It contains all sorts of beneficial goodies to jump-start a baby’s immune system, as well as the growth of muscle, bone and tissue.
-It contains antibodies and growth factors as well as minerals, salt, nitrogen, white blood cells and vitamin A.
+It contains all sorts of beneficial goodies to jump-start a baby’s immune system, as well as the growth of muscle, bone, and tissue.
+It contains antibodies and growth factors as well as minerals, salt, nitrogen, white blood cells, and vitamin A.

-Colostrum is produced during the first three to four days before a mothers mature milk comes in.
-This mature milk is made up of water, fat, carbohydrates, amino acids, vitamins, minerals, enzymes, white cells and protein.
+Colostrum is produced during the first three to four days before a mother's mature milk comes in.
+This mature milk is made up of water, fat, carbohydrates, amino acids, vitamins, minerals, enzymes, white cells, and protein.

 Some extraordinary elements are worth noting.
 Two long-chain polyunsaturated fatty acids found in breast milk, namely DHA (docosahexaenoic acid) and AA (arachidonic acid), seem to be particularly important in the brain development of infants.

 The iron in breastmilk composition is entirely different from the free iron found in formulas.
 Lactoferrin in breast milk provides iron in an easily absorbable form that is protected from exposure to intestinal flora.
 Unprotected iron feeds the bad bugs, which could compromise a baby’s underdeveloped immune system.